-Beside its incredible desire for multi-dimensional mobility, its fascination for constant change and evolution … human being is more than ever incline for truth and authenticity.
-That’s what we called the tensions of Meta Mobility era.
+Beside our incredible desire for multi-dimensional mobility, our fascination for constant change and evolution … human beings are more than ever inclined to truth and authenticity.
+That’s what we called the tensions of the Meta Mobility era.
 Consumers are constantly stretched and they constantly switch between hyper mobility (Change, Anywhere, Outer Centricity and Seamlessness) and focus (Stability, Somewhere, inner centricity and Experience).

 In this context, it becomes more difficult for brands to catch their attention.